cleifwork/GCONNECT/docs/README.md

 http-server
 ```

-#### NOTES: If "Windows Security Alert" window pops
+#### NOTE: If "Windows Security Alert" window pops
 -   Click "Allow access"

-#### NOTES: Execute the following commands ONLY IF "http-server" is not working or vouchers are not displaying
+#### NOTE: Execute the following commands ONLY IF "http-server" is not working or vouchers are not displaying
 -   (BROWSER) Empty cache & hard reload page
 -   Restart browser
 -   Restart PC